Types of Board Games

 Types of Board Games - Pick-up and Deliver Games - Now Boarding

-Pick-up and deliver games have you doing what the name implies: picking things up and then delivering them somewhere else.
+Pick-up and deliver games usually have you doing what the name implies: picking things up and then delivering them somewhere else.

 You’ll usually have to travel to pick stuff up, and you’ll often get rewarded in some way every time you make a delivery.